-The Investigator must make an assessment of whether the AE/SAE is likely to be related to treatment according to the following definitions:
+The Investigator must make an assessment of whether the AE/SAE is likely to be related to any of the research procedures according to the following definitions:

-- Related: resulted from administration of any of the research procedures required by the protocol, whether or not it is either a) the specific intervention under investigation or b) it is administered outside the study as part of normal care. - Unrelated: where an event is not considered to be related to the research procedures.
+- Related: resulted from administration of any of the research procedures - Unrelated: where an event is not considered to be related to the research procedures.
 Alternative causes such as natural history of the underlying disease, concomitant therapy, other risk factors and the temporal relationship of the event to the treatment should be considered.